RMO1749/CSE5360-NIM/README.md

 terminal_test(self, state): Checks if the current state is a terminal state.

 evaluation_fn(self, state, depth, player): Evaluates non-terminal game states based on a heuristic function.
+Please note a text file explaining how the evaluation function works has been provided.

 human(self, state): Enables human player interaction through a GUI.